POLICIES AND PROCEDURES

 10.1 - Effect of Cancellation

-Following a Market Partner’s non-renewal of their Market Partner Agreement, or cancellation or termination of his or her Market Partner Agreement (all of these methods are collectively referred to as “cancellation”), the former Market Partner shall have no right, title, claim or interest to the Marketing Organisation which they operated, or any commission or bonus from the sales generated by the organisation.
+Following a Market Partner’s non-renewal of their Market Partner Agreement, or cancellation or termination of his or her Market Partner Agreement (all of these methods are collectively referred to as “cancellation”), the former Market Partner shall have no right, title, claim or interest to the Downline which they operated, or any commission or bonus from the sales generated by the organisation.
 A Market Partner whose business is cancelled will lose all rights as a Market Partner.
-This includes the right to sell MONAT products and the right to receive future commissions, bonuses or other income resulting from the sales and other activities of the Market Partner’s former Marketing Organisation.
-In the event of cancellation, Market Partners agree to waive all rights they may have, including but not limited to; property rights to their former Marketing Organisation and to any bonuses, commissions or other remuneration derived from the sales and other activities of their former Marketing Organisation.
+This includes the right to hold themselves out as a Market Partner (on social media or otherwise), sell MONAT products and the right to receive future commissions, bonuses or other income resulting from the sales and other activities of the Market Partner’s former Downline.
+In the event of cancellation, Market Partners agree to waive all rights they may have, including but not limited to; property rights to their former Downline and to any bonuses, commissions or other remuneration derived from the sales and other activities of their former Downline.

 Following a Market Partner’s cancellation of their Market Partner Agreement, the former Market Partner shall not hold themself out as a MONAT Market Partner and shall not have the right to sell MONAT products.
 A Market Partner whose Market Partner Agreement is cancelled shall receive commissions and bonuses only for the last full pay period they were active prior to cancellation (less any amounts withheld during an investigation preceding an involuntary cancellation).